 There were around 1.3 million incidents or work-related illness, and 609,000 workplace injuries in the UK in 2016/17.
 The catering and hotel industry is one of the safer areas to work in with regard to work-related illness (2,060 per 100,000 workers), but has an above-average frequency of workplace injuries, with 2,460 per 100,000 workers in 2016/17 suffering workplace injuries.
-As already see, there are many types of injury which may occur in a catering environment, and while many are minor, some will be much more serious.
+As already see, there are many types of injury that may occur in a catering environment, and while many are minor, some will be much more serious.

 If you suffer a serving staff injury or a chef injury, you should ensure that, once you have received appropriate medical attention, any internal procedures are properly followed.
 This will include making your employer aware, and they should ensure a report is made in the accident book.
 In certain circumstances, the Health and Safety Executive will need to be informed, in accordance with RIDDOR procedures, and the HSE may make an investigation.

 You may wish to keep your own records to assist you with any restaurant liability claim.
 For example, photos of the accident site and the injury itself could be very helpful evidence in your personal injury claim.
-If any colleagues saw the accident, if they can write down what they saw that may also be helpful evidence.
+If any colleagues saw the accident if they can write down what they saw that may also be helpful evidence.
 Writing down the circumstances of your accident, such as whether there was a spillage or obstruction, will help in any future personal injury claim.

 If your restaurant injury involves any expenditure on your part (for example, prescription charges or over-the-counter painkiller costs) please keep a record of this, ideally with receipts.
 If you have to take any time off work, particularly if you are on a zero-hours contract or are a ‘casual’ employee, you should keep a note of how long you were off, and what shifts you would have worked in that time.